ambra-dipiano/LATeasy/lateasy/templates/README.md

 ### Section: <code>lightcurve</code>

 The tag <code>lightcurve</code> of the configuration file, collects all lightcurve parameters of the analysis.
 This section must always be compiled for the analysis script and the jobs generation scripts.
+The parameter of this section are directly forwarded to the configuration of fermipy and describe how the fermipy lightcurve will be executed.

 | keyword        | type  | description                            |
 |----------------|-------|----------------------------------------|